Seednode/roulette/README.md

 ## Refresh

-If a `refresh=<time in seconds>` query parameter is provided, the page will reload after that interval.
+If a non-zero `refresh=<time in seconds>` query parameter is provided, the page will reload after that interval.

 This can be used to generate a sort of slideshow of images.